Trams in Belgrade

 The Belgrade tram system is a 1000 mm gauge network that in 2021 had 12 routes running on 43.5 km of (at least mostly) double track in the city of Belgrade, Serbia.
 It is operated with 231 trams, including ČKD Tatra KT4, CAF Urbos, and Duewag Be 4/6 trams.
 The first tram line was introduced on 14 October 1892.
 In the late 2000s, complete reconstruction of the system commenced.

 Lines

-As of late 2024, there are nine tram lines: six serve the larger part of the city on the right bank of Sava, while three reach New Belgrade on the left bank.
+As of February 2026, there are thirteen regular tram lines; however, due to prolonged works on multiple corridors, only four are currently operating normally, while the others are replaced by combinations of tram and bus services.
+Out of these, seven serve the larger part of the city on the right bank of Sava, while another three reach New Belgrade on the left bank.
 All trams run during the daytime: the once-existing night lines have been abolished.